MicrosoftDocs/memdocs/windows-365/enterprise/troubleshoot-azure-network-connection.md

 Before MDM enrollment can take place during provisioning, an Azure Active Directory (Azure AD) object must be present for the Cloud PC.
 This check is intended to make sure that your organizations computer accounts are syncing to Azure AD in a timely manner.

 Make sure that your Azure AD computer objects appear in Azure AD quickly.
 We suggest within 30 minutes, and no longer than 60 minutes.
-If the computer object doesn’t arrive in Azure AD within 90 minutes, provisioning will fail.
+If the computer object doesn’t arrive in Azure AD within 90 minutes, provisioning fails.

 If provisioning fails, make sure that: